Are you tracking abandoned carts?

 A point to make from the start – whilst this post touches upon abandoned cart emails and re-targeting it focuses on the much wider issue of abandoned carts, the issues and learnings that can be made from having a full tracking system in place.

-People leave their carts for many reasons and tracking abandoned carts not only opens up a channel for proactive (and more importantly non-invasive) remarketing opportunity but tracking can also identify issues in your user journey and highlight issues in your product range that can be addressed.
+People leave their carts for many reasons and tracking abandoned carts not only opens up a channel for a proactive (and more importantly non-invasive) remarketing opportunity but tracking can also identify issues in your user journey and highlight issues in your product range that can be addressed.

 Why do people abandon carts online?